sandialabs/OWENSAero.jl/README.md

 will need to provide your own .bts files from turbsim (compile or download OpenFAST and use the turbsim binary with an .inp file.
 There is an example in the test/data/ifw folder)

+Please make all feature changes and bug fixes as branches and then create pull requests against the dev branch.
+The dev branch will be periodically pulled into master for version changes.

 Double Multiple Streamtube implementation per https://doi.org/10.5194/wes-2019-44

 Actuator Cylinder Implementation from https://github.com/byuflowlab/vawt-ac (updated and modified)